MicrosoftDocs/powerbi-docs/powerbi-docs/power-bi-custom-visuals.md

 ## Organizational visuals

-Power BI admins can approve and deploy custom visuals into their organization, which report authors can easily discover, update, and use.
-The admin can easily manage (for example, update version, disable/enable) those visuals.
+Power BI admins approve and deploy custom visuals into their organization, which report authors can easily discover, update, and use.
+Admins can easily manage (for example, update version, disable/enable) these visuals.

  [Read more about organizational visuals](power-bi-custom-visuals-organization.md).

 ## Marketplace visuals

-Community members and Microsoft have contributed their custom visuals for public benefit and published them to [AppSource](https://appsource.microsoft.com/marketplace/apps?product=power-bi-visuals) marketplace.
+Community members and Microsoft have contributed their custom visuals for public benefit and published them to the [AppSource](https://appsource.microsoft.com/marketplace/apps?product=power-bi-visuals) marketplace.
 You can download these visuals add them to your Power BI reports.
 Microsoft has tested and approved all these custom visuals for functionality and quality.

 What is [AppSource](developer/office-store.md)?
-Simply put, it is the place you can find apps, add-ins, and extensions for your Microsoft software.
-[AppSource](https://appsource.microsoft.com/) connects millions of users of products like Office 365, Azure, Dynamics 365, Cortana, and Power BI to solutions that help them get work done more efficiently, more insightfully, or more beautifully than before.
+It's the place you can find apps, add-ins, and extensions for your Microsoft software.
+[AppSource](https://appsource.microsoft.com/) connects millions of users of products like Office 365, Azure, Dynamics 365, Cortana, and Power BI, to solutions that help them get work done more efficiently, insightfully, and beautifully than before.

 ### Certified visuals

-Power BI certified visuals are marketplace visuals that have passed additional rigorous testing for quality, and are supported in additional scenarios, such as [email subscriptions](https://docs.microsoft.com/power-bi/service-report-subscribe), and [export to PowerPoint](https://docs.microsoft.com/power-bi/service-publish-to-powerpoint).
+Power BI certified visuals are marketplace visuals that have passed additional rigorous quality testing and are supported in additional scenarios, such as [email subscriptions](https://docs.microsoft.com/power-bi/service-report-subscribe), and [export to PowerPoint](https://docs.microsoft.com/power-bi/service-publish-to-powerpoint).
 To see the list of certified custom visuals or to submit your own, see [Certified custom visuals](https://docs.microsoft.com/power-bi/power-bi-custom-visuals-certified).

 Are you a Web developer and interested in creating your own visualizations and adding them to AppSource?
-See [Developing a Power BI custom visual](developer/custom-visual-develop-tutorial.md) and learn how to [publish custom visuals to AppSource](https://appsource.microsoft.com/marketplace/apps?product=power-bi-visuals).
+See [Developing a Power BI custom visual](developer/custom-visual-develop-tutorial.md) and learn how to [publish custom visuals to AppSource](https://docs.microsoft.com/power-bi/developer/office-store).

 ### Import a custom visual from a file